 During the day I snapped away taking photos of the ESPs attracted to slick, most were not too close and further down the slick.
 However, after a couple of hours the auto-focus packed up on the DSLR camera, I had an idea what it might be, but put the camera away as I was not going to start removing lenses and cleaning contacts in a salt laden atmosphere.
 I also took some pictures of the guys with their Blue Sharks with my Nikon V1, until the lens packed up on that (electronic aperture went).
 So not a good day for my equipment!
 Probably a fine spray of saltwater from a constantly running hose to keep landed sharks moist (while the hook is removed), was the culprit.
 So camera gear dead and put away that left just trusty 8x32 bins.

 So to the bird.
 After the boat had been chumming for approximately 5 hours, at around 15:15 I spotted a larger storm-petrel with the ESPs.
 A Wilson's at last this far up the English Channel!
 Without cameras to worry about I watched through bins.
 I've seen Wilson's before and gradually ticked off all the features.
-Appearing larger than the ESPs, hand longer than arm to give a different wing shape (and straighter on rear of wing shape), rear end more attenuated looking.
+Appearing larger than the ESPs, hand longer than arm to give a different wing shape (and straighter on rear of wing shape), rear end (body-tail) more attenuated looking than ESP.
 Feet projecting beyond the tail.
 Upperwing showing grey covert bar and underwing looking dark unlike ESPs whitish covert bar.
-Occasionally feeding in distinctive dancing manner.
+Occasionally feeding in distinctive dancing manner and flight less fluttery, both different from the ESPs.
 Then we left and headed home (just when it was getting interesting), the chum bags were emptied and even more petrels came in to feed, I would have loved to stay and sorted through them all, but it wasn't my call and off we went, frustratingly leaving a load of feeding storm-petrels!

 Of course the next question was whether it was Devon's waters.
 Skipper measured distance we were fishing as 12nm from Salcombe.
 Later Tom Brereton checked whether the lat/long I gave him was in the 12nm limit.
 It was just (see pics), so that's Devon for me.
 But whether Devon or not depending on your criteria, still yet another amazing record of what is an amazing year.
 With Atlantic Blue Fin Tuna and Striped Dolphins seen in the SW approaches (and Herd Deep for the latter), there is something clearly different going on this year, perhaps related to sea temperature.